NHAS/wag/README.md

 sudo go test -v .
 ```

-Sudo is required to load the epbf program into the kernel.
+Sudo is required to load the eBPF program into the kernel.